 The Project

-The project is funded by the European Union through the Marie Skłodowska-Curie Postdoctoral Fellowship (MSCA, Horizon Europe).
-It is being developed at the University of Verona, Italy, and Columbia University, New York, USA.
+The project is funded by the European Union through the Marie Skłodowska-Curie Postdoctoral Fellowship (MSCA).
+It is being conducted at the University of Verona, Italy, and Columbia University, New York, USA, under the mentorship of Prof. Massimo Salgaro (Verona) and Prof. Patricia Dailey (Columbia).

 Background